LinweiAlinaYU/GradeCast/README.md

 - **Wright Map**: overlaid histograms of θ (persons) and b (items)
 - **Exportable CSV** with item fit indices

 > This is designed for realtime diagnostics.
-For high-stakes calibration, consider full JML/MML implementations.
+For high-stakes calibration, consider full JML implementations.

 ---